CyVerse-learning-materials/SciApps_guide/annotation.rst

       |url_window|

       ..
 Note::
         This may take a few minutes.
-You can check the status by clicking the 'Bell' on the top corner of DE.
+You can check the status by clicking the 'Bell' on the top right corner of DE.
 Once importing completed, 'Refresh' the window to see the file.
 This is a GFF3 formatted file from MAKER.

    3. Alternatively, use `Cyberduck <https://pods.iplantcollaborative.org/wiki/display/DS/Using+Cyberduck+for+Uploading+and+Downloading+to+the+Data+Store>`_ or `iCommands <https://pods.iplantcollaborative.org/wiki/display/DS/Using+iCommands>`_ for bulk data transfer to the sci_data folder.